Marc Mysterio

-Marc Mysterio is an Irish Canadian multi-platinum songwriter, composer, producer, actor, Professional Boxer and DJ, with a label called World Class Records, and music publishing company Amerada Music.
-He is also signed as an artist to various labels globally, including Sony Music.
+Marc Mysterio is an Irish-Canadian professional boxer, producer, singer, songwriter and actor, with a label called World Class Records, and music publishing company Amerada Music.
+He was also signed as an artist to Sony Music.

 Career

 Mysterio first became recognized in 2007 for his first single "Answer This" (featuring Linda Newman).
 Mysterio's debut release, "Roll Wit It" was released in 2008 by Spinnin Records and featured the vocals of Chris Willis (singer of David Guetta anthems "Love Is Gone" and "Gettin' Over You").

 On January 2, 2009, Mysterio released a cover remix version of "One More Time" by Daft Punk.
-The song reached #1 on Russia's Top 20, and was a club hit in the United States first played by Felli Fel on Power 106 in Los Angeles.

-Mysterio released "Tomorrow", featuring Samantha Fox, which debuted on radio worldwide on August 7, 2009, on stations worldwide, including: NRJ, Power 106, and Radio 538.
-It has since been signed by Sony Music. and included on Samantha Fox's Greatest Hits (2009) as the only track that was recent, as of that time.
+Mysterio released "Tomorrow (Is Another Day)", featuring Samantha Fox, which debuted on radio worldwide on August 7, 2009, on stations worldwide, including: NRJ, Power 106, and Radio 538.
+It was licensed by Sony Music. and included on Samantha Fox's Greatest Hits (2009).

-His 2009 album release Redemption included collaborations with Samantha Fox, Gary Pine, Lillix, Tiff Lacey, Dhany, Chris Willis Shena and Yardi Don.
+His 2009 album release Redemption included collaborations with Samantha Fox, Gary Pine, Lillix, Tiff Lacey, Dhany, Chris Willis Shena, and Yardi Don.

-He then went on to tour Europe, Scandinavia and Russia.
+He then went on to tour Europe, Scandinavia, and Russia.
 Included in this tour were live performances on NRJ, Radio 538 and BBC Radio 1 with Judge Jules.